unarsezer/Football-Analytics/xG-Lollipop/data/README.md

-You can find the data I used to create the graph here
+You can find the logos and icons I used to create the graph here